DiscoverAtlanta.com homepage

 Urban Grind

 This Black-owned coffee shop is located in West Midtown and offers the perfect environment for working, studying or just hanging out.
-While the coffee is rich and flavorful, don’t hesitate to try their tea, Italian sodas or even a bite to eat with their panini sandwiches.
+While the coffee is rich and flavorful, don’t hesitate to try the tea, Italian sodas or even a bite to eat with their panini sandwiches.

-Atlanta Restaurants Owned By Black Celebrities
+Atlanta Restaurants Owned by Black Celebrities

-Fellaship
+Fellaship ATL

 Chicken + Beer